 Since the introduction of smartphones, the pieces of technology have been in our hands more and more often.
 Nearly 75% of Americans have a laptop or a home computer, but the number of people with mobile devices is a great deal higher.
 Leaving us virtually inseparable, the increased attachment to our devices has caused more than a fair share of mishaps.
+Now with these devices no longer being simple phones, but the tools we use for games, communication, and even research, like 91% of consumers who read an online review before making any purchase, The loss of a phone can be devastating.

 It doesn’t matter how careful you may think you are, you’ve likely felt the stomach sinking feeling of dropping your phone on the ground.
 Then the anticipatory 50/50 anxiety of wondering, hoping with fingers crossed, that your screen isn’t smashed to shards.
 For some of us more butterfingered folks, this feeling is unfortunately commonplace.